 - David Raila, Senior Research Programmer for NCSA National Data Service (in group photo above).
 His NCSA page.

 - Venkat Srinivasan, Postdoctoral Researcher at Carl R. Woese Institute for Genomic Biology (in group photo above).
-His lab page.

 - Yiwen Xu, M.S.
 Candidate in Computer Science (in group photo above).

 - Arjuna Lal, B.S.
 Candidate in Chemical and Biomolecular Engineering.